-This paper reports findings from a larger study whose methods have been reported elsewhere.
-In summary, a qualitative approach was taken given the aim of the study to explore personal experiences and views about GP training.
-Individual semi-structured interviews were chosen over focus groups to maximise the depth of discussion with each GP and capture the individual narrative of their early years in general practice.
-Telephone interviews were offered based on previous success with this approach with doctors, both in terms of increasing participation rates and achieving high quality data.
-The sample was drawn from 350 GPs who had qualified with Severn Deanery between 2007 and 2010 for whom records were available.
-GP trainees at the Deanery are comparable to trainees nationally in terms of gender mix but achieve higher than average recruitment scores and
+This article reports findings from a larger study; the method has been reported elsewhere.8 In summary, the aim of this qualitative study was to explore personal experiences and views about GP training.
+Individual semi-structured interviews were chosen over focus groups to maximise the depth of discussion with each GP and to capture the individual narrative of their early years in general practice.
+Telephone interviews were offered based on previous